Call for Submissions: In A Few Words

-In A Few Words is a recurring feature in AJKD led by Dr. Dena E. Rifkin.
+In A Few Words is a recurring feature in AJKD that was introduced by Dr Dena E. Rifkin in 2009 and currently led by Dr Devika Nair.
 Through this feature, we hope to give voice to the diverse experiences and stories that deﬁne kidney disease.
-The most recent piece was just published online a few days ago: Reflections on a Question: “Would You Offer Dialysis?”

 For this feature, we welcome nonﬁction, narrative submissions focusing on the personal, ethical, or policy implications of any aspect of kidney disease in adults and children (acute kidney injury, chronic kidney disease, dialysis, transplantation, ethics, health policy, genetics, etc).
 Submissions from physicians, allied health professionals, patients, or family members are encouraged.

 Guidelines for this feature are fairly simple: we will consider essays of up to 1,000 words; short poems; or original visual art accompanied by 1-2 paragraphs of text.
 Footnotes or references are discouraged.
 In submissions that refer to real patients, the patients must either be unidentifiable or approved by the patient(s) described.

 If accepted, the submission will be made freely available in an online collection at AJKD.org.